gyrdym/ml_algo/README.md

 final model = LinearRegressor(trainData, targetName);
 ```

-By default, `LinearRegressor` uses closed-form solution to train the model.
+By default, `LinearRegressor` uses a closed-form solution to train the model.
 One can also use a different solution type,
 e.g. stochastic gradient descent algorithm:

 ```dart